 Choosing a Trail Marathon vs. 50k Ultra Marathon

-Running a 50k distance is not significantly longer than running a marathon distance, but earns a prize for being the shortest ultra marathon you can run, and is therefore a very popular distance for people wanting to run their first ultra marathon, because distance is so often the most obvious metric to focus on when you’re setting your goals as a runner.
+Running a 50k distance is not significantly longer than running a marathon distance, but earns a prize for being the shortest ultra marathon you can run and is, therefore, a very popular distance for people wanting to run their first ultra marathon, because the distance is so often the most obvious metric to focus on when you’re setting your goals as a runner.

 Here are some helpful resources for choosing a trail marathon or 50k trail race

 On trailandkale.com we have created a database of some of our favorite trail marathons and 50k’s around the world (this is by no means all of them and our database is constantly growing.

 These lists of our favorite trail marathons and 50k ultra marathons is a great place to start if you’re thinking about doing one of the big International trail marathons, and our events database homepage shares all our favorite trail races including shorter distance races and ultramarathons too.